ericboehs/knowledgeboehs/articles/2019/10-28-rails-cdn-and-active-storage.md

 	  upload:
 	    cache_control: 'public, max-age=31536000'
 	```
-1. When linking to the attachments, use the `rails_blob_url` helper like so: [^5]
+1. When linking to the attachments, use the `rails_blob_url` helper like so: [^6]

 	```ruby
 	rails_blob_url user.avatar, host: ENV['ASSET_HOST']
 	```
 	(For variants, you'll need to call `rails_representation_url` instead.)

-Now your ActiveStorage attachments will serve through the two CDNs: the first request will hit Rails' Representations or Blob controller (through the ASSET_HOST CDN) which will redirect to the service url for the attachment (through the attachment CDN we just created).
+Now your ActiveStorage attachments will serve through the two CDNs: the first request will hit Rails' Representations or Blob controller (through the ASSET\_HOST CDN) which will redirect to the service url for the attachment (through the attachment CDN we just created).

+[^1]:	Prepend the host with https://.

-[^1]:	If you're using Heroku Review Apps, you'll want to conditionally use `ENV['HEROKU_APP_NAME']` based on `ENV['HEROKU_PARENT_APP_NAME']`.
+[^2]:	If you're using Heroku Review Apps, you'll want to conditionally use `ENV['HEROKU_APP_NAME']` based on `ENV['HEROKU_PARENT_APP_NAME']`.

-[^2]:	You may also want to [set your mailers' asset host][3].
+[^3]:	You may also want to [set your mailers' asset host][3].

-[^3]:	See Rails' Representation and Variants controller to see how that works.
+[^4]:	See Rails' Representation and Variants controller to see how that works.

-[^4]:	If you already have ActiveStorage attachments uploaded in production, you can make them public and add a cache-control header [by using aws cli tools][7].
+[^5]:	If you already have ActiveStorage attachments uploaded in production, you can make them public and add a cache-control header [by using aws cli tools][7].

-[^5]:	You may want to create a helper method to make this a little cleaner.
+[^6]:	You may want to create a helper method to make this a little cleaner.

 [1]:	https://guides.rubyonrails.org/asset_pipeline.html#cdns-and-the-cache-control-header
 [2]:	https://help.heroku.com/8JTD2TJ6/how-should-i-configure-cloudfront-to-work-with-heroku